duckduckgo/duckduckgo-help-pages/_docs/add-ons/removal.md

 ---
-title: Removing Unofficial Add-Ons
-category: Add-Ons
+title: How do I remove unofficial DuckDuckGo Chrome extensions?
+nav_title: Remove Unofficial Extensions
+description: Think you may have installed a malicious Chrome extension pretending to be from DuckDuckGo?
+Here’s how to get rid of it.
+category: How To Get DuckDuckGo
-order: 99
+order: 1200
 ---

 <p>